mvbattista/jeopardy/Readme.md

 ## TODO

-- Add daily double modal with blind bidding, linking to question data, and value.
 - Add five second timer to question modal using Jeopardy 9 red/black block look with pause, play, and reset buttons.
 - Add sounds for time up, final jeopardy, and daily double

 ## Contributors

-Special thanks to Dam Amrich for giving the blessing to work on this project
+Special thanks to Dam Amrich for giving the blessing to work on this project.

+Thanks to Ryan McDevitt for posting a general framework to base improvements on.

 ## License